Hylinn/Minecraft-Forge-Mods/README.md

   There is also a one second cooldown after a spell is cast before another spell can start.
 This cooldown is removed when in creative mode.

+  Spells can be one of two target types, self and ranged.
+Self targeted spells apply their effect to the caster and typically apply their effect to nearby allies when charged.
+Ranged target spells target a location in the distance and usually increase their area of effect when charged.

   ####Air
   #####Gust
   #####Lightning